 in 2012, She completed her Ba in Art from UCLA under the mentorship of James Welling and Catherine Opie, then worked as a producer before obtaining her MFA in Directing/production from the ucla school of theater, film & television.

-Christine is currently developing her first feature length film titled after dreaming, and in pre-production for World, an experimental SHORT drama about sex, death, and empathy set in the Armenian countryside in the early 2000s.
+Christine is currently developing her first feature length film titled after dreaming, and in post-production for World, an experimental SHORT drama about sex, death, and empathy set in the Armenian countryside in the early 2000s.